 Having a clear and compelling value prop on your website and landing pages is the key to driving conversions online.
 By clearly articulating the benefits and competitive differentiators of your product, you can better turn prospects into customers.

-Your value proposition can be presented in many forms.
-Most commonly the value proposition is conveyed through words, but you can also incorporate images, video, and other media to help convey your message as well.
+Your company's value proposition can be presented in many forms.
+Most commonly the value proposition is conveyed through words, but you can also incorporate images, video, and other media to help convey your message as well to your target market.

-There is no specific format that a value proposition has to follow, but there is a general structure that can be helpful to model.
+There is no specific format that an effective value proposition has to follow, but there is a general structure that can be helpful to model.

 Value propositions typically begin with a headline or a value statement.
 This is a single sentence that clearly conveys the core benefit of the product or business.
 For example, on the Optimizely homepage the value statement is “Deliver the best experiences for every customer across desktop, mobile web, and mobile apps.”

 The headline is then followed by benefits and features, often presented in the form of bulleted lists.
 These benefit statements expand upon the value statement and add further details as to why a visitor should buy your product.
 Some of the benefits and features listed on the Optimizely homepage include “Easy implementation”, “Code-free visual editor”, and “Best-in-class integrations”.

 Finally, the value prop can be enhanced by adding elements of social proof such as customer logos and case studies, which build trust and further convey the value of the product.
 Feature comparisons with competitors can also help to differentiate your product from others on the market.

 Taken together, all of the elements above come together to form a compelling value proposition that conveys that value of your business.